bmaggiano/instagram-caption-generator/README.md

 # Instagram Caption Generator

-This project generates Instagram captions for you using AI.
+This project generates Instagram captions for you using ChatGPT.

 ![Instagram Caption Generator](./public/screenshot.png)